Zach677/TechTrek/README.md

 # TechTrek

 > [!IMPORTANT]
-> The Blog page is early version, not use with production
+> TechTrek is currently in development and not yet recommended for production use, however you can take part in improving our project!

 ## :wrench: Stack